Consider this passage from William Lane Craig’s April 2013 newsletter, which made me very excited and happy. (H/T Triablogue)

 There is absolutely nothing going on in most churches that is valuable to a man.
 Men, by and large, only pray as a last resort, after we have done everything we can to solve the problem ourselves.
 We pay the most attention to the parts of the Bible that help us debate with non-Christians, or that give us things to do.
 We like to find evidence in the real world that connects with what the Bible is saying.
 We are interested in planning, execution and results.
 We are not very interested in feelings, singing, devotions, or bending the rules to make people doing bad things feel good.
 Now that’s not necessarily true for all men, but it is true for the majority of men.

 And lest some people worry that fighting makes enemies, it doesn’t.
 Fighting with non-Christians has two effects: 1) they respect Christianity more, and 2) they want to be your friends and talk to you about spiritual things.
-Atheists see your standing up for what you believe in and living consistently with it indicative of authenticity.
+I just got an e-mail from Captain Capitalism this week (he is a non-Christian) expressing some interest in what it is that I am doing as a Christian.
+He reads the posts where I take on atheism, they don’t make him respect me less as a Christian at all.
+He thinks that standing up for what you believe in and living consistently with it makes you authentic.
 That is not the exception, Christian women and pastors – that is the rule.
 Atheists don’t think that standing up for what you believe in makes Christianity look fake, they think it makes Christianity look authentic.
-Well, at least the ones who are worth talking to think that.
+Well, at least the ones who you want to talk to think that.